Doesn't seem familiar? Jump to the "Ultra" help about types of items in the gradebook.

 - Optionally, make the item visible to students.

 - Provide the details, such as a description and a grade unit.
 You can choose points, percentage, or letter.
 If you choose points, specify the maximum number of points possible.
 A due date is optional.

 - Optionally, add the new item to a category to use when you create calculations.

-After you make a manually added item visible to students, they see it on their global and course grades pages—with or without a grade.
+You can make a manually added item visible to students.
+They see the item on their global and course grades pages—with or without a grade.